 Each local winner must be an APhA-ASP member in order to compete in the National Patient Counseling Competition.
-The winner is responsible for contacting the APhA National Office to schedule his or her National Competition appointment by February 18, 2023.
-An alternate should also be selected in the event that the winner is unable to attend the National Competition at the APhA Annual Meeting.
+The winner is responsible for contacting the APhA National Office to schedule his or her National Competition appointment by January 31, 2024.
+An alternate should also be selected in the event that the winner is unable to compete in the final round of the National Competition at the APhA Annual Meeting & Exposition.
 A chapter may arrange financial assistance for its representative's travel expenses to the National Competition if funding is available.
-The top ten finalists at the National Competition will receive their cash awards after the APhA Annual Meeting.
-The chapter should ensure that its representative has the financial resources necessary for the entire convention and attend the APhA-ASP Awards Celebration on Saturday night.
+The top ten finalists at the National Competition will receive their cash awards after the APhA Annual Meeting & Exposition.
+The chapter should ensure that its representative has the financial resources necessary for the entire convention and attendance at the APhA-ASP Awards Celebration on Saturday night.

-Confirmation of the appointment time and location for the competition will be sent to the individuals along with specific details about the National Competition procedures.
+Confirmation of the appointment time will be sent to the individuals along with specific details about the National Competition procedures.
 Participants should verify their appointment time immediately upon receipt of the confirmation e-mail.

 Individuals participating in the National Competition must be ready to record 10 minutes prior to the appointed time.
-Since the competition operates under a very rigid schedule, there will be no make-ups for missed sessions.
-Participants are strongly encouraged to remain at the meeting for the APhA-ASP Awards Celebration.
+Since the competition operates under a very rigid schedule, there will be no makeups for missed sessions.
+All participants are strongly encouraged to attend APhA2024 and the top ten finalists are required to compete in the final round during APhA2024 and remain at the meeting for the APhA-ASP Awards Celebration.